anishk22/pokedex/README.md

 </p>

 ### Even More Additional Info
-The user can also tap the additional info icon to see more information physical attributes and abilities.
+The user can also tap the additional info icon to see more information such as physical attributes and abilities.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/92560993/176733387-370fc40a-7d63-4ae2-ab48-4b073129e658.PNG" width=30% height=30%>